grosser/i18n_data/README.markdown

 it could be faster, but it will still be slow,
 since one country-lists would need 246 gettext-requests.

+TODO
+====
+ - make it into a gem
+ - make it faster by using native libaries ?
+ - include other language/country code formats (3-letter codes...)

 Author
 ======
 Michael Grosser